Burke and Wills expedition: Cooper Creek

-In 1860 Cooper Creek was the outer limit of the land that had been explored by Europeans, the river having been visited by Captain Charles Sturt in 1845 and Augustus Charles Gregory in 1858.
-Burke arrived at the Cooper on 11 November and they formed a depot at Camp LXIII (Camp 63) while they conducted reconnaissance to the north.
-A plague of rats forced the men to move camp and they formed a second depot further downstream at Bullah Bullah Waterhole.
-This was Camp LXV (Camp 65) and they erected a stockade and named the place Fort Wills.
+In 1860, Cooper Creek was the outer limit of the land that had been explored by Europeans, the river having been visited by Captain Charles Sturt in 1845 and Augustus Charles Gregory in 1858.
+Burke's party arrived at the Cooper on 11 November and they formed a depot at Camp LXIII (Camp 63).
+While conducting a ninety-mile reconnaissance to the north of this camp, Wills lost three camels and had to walk back to the depot.
+A plague of rats forced the men to move camp, so they formed a second depot further downstream at a waterhole.
+This was Camp LXV (Camp 65), where they erected a stockade which they named Fort Wills.

 It was thought that Burke would wait at Cooper Creek until autumn (March the next year) so that they would avoid having to travel during the hot Australian summer.
-However, Burke waited only until Sunday, 16 December before deciding to make a dash for the Gulf of Carpentaria.
-He split the group again, leaving William Brahe in charge of the depot, with Dost Mahomet, William Patton and Thomas McDonough.
-Burke, Wills, John King and Charles Gray set off for the Gulf with six camels, one horse and enough food for just three months.
+However, Burke waited only until 16 December before deciding to make a dash for the Gulf of Carpentaria.
+He split the group again, leaving Brahe in charge of the depot, with Dost Mahomet, Patton and McDonough.

+Burke, Wills, King and Gray set off for the Gulf with six camels, one horse and enough food for just three months.
 By now it was mid-summer and the daily temperature often reached 122 °F in the shade, and in the Strzelecki and Sturt Stony Deserts there was very little shade to be found.
 Brahe was ordered by Burke to wait for three months; however, the more conservative Wills had reviewed the maps and developed a more realistic view of the task ahead, and secretly instructed Brahe to wait for four months.